- Hands-down the most luxurious hotel on Paradise Island

 All rooms have flat-screen TVs with satellite channels, iHomes, and gourmet minibars.
 Upon arrival, guests receive a welcome drink and fruit selection, and every afternoon, there's a daily turndown service with Champagne and strawberries.
 Other amenities included in the price are hotel-branded beach bags, caps, and golf shirts; newspaper delivery; and transportation to Atlantis and the golf course.

-For those with serious cash to spend, One&Only also offers two-bedroom garden cottages with private courtyards and plunge pools, as well as spectacular three- and four-bedroom villas, freestanding homes overlooking the ocean.
+For those with serious cash to spend, the hotel also offers two-bedroom garden cottages with private courtyards and plunge pools, as well as spectacular three- and four-bedroom villas, freestanding homes overlooking the ocean.

 Many included activities help balance the pricey dining options